devlogpile/logpile/mod-couchbase/README.md

 * `count` The number of document which match to this key. if the document was found, the value is 1.
 Otherwise, it's equal to 0.
 * `document` The document.

+#### View

+Call a view for retreiving a list of documents.

+To call a view send a JSON message to the module main address:

+    {
+        "action": "view",
+        "documentName": "beer",
+        "view": "brewery_beers"
+    }

+ The response to this message contains the following informations :

+    {
+        "total_rows": 8,
+        "rows": <results>
+    }